 Frances Marinay is a dancer from the Philippines studying on PAA’s semester program in England for a full year.
 She is just finishing up her spring semester and will enroll again in the fall.
 Here is what she has to…

-Spend a semester or year training at the best university dance program in all of the United Kingdom.
-Classes are offered in a variety of styles and levels by renowned dancers from all over the world.
-You can choose to have a full course load of dance intensive studio classes, or courses in dance studies and theory are also offered.
+Spend a semester training at the best university dance program in all of the United Kingdom.
+Classes are offered in a variety of styles and levels by renowned dancers from all over the world, including an official partnership with the Royal Ballet.
+You can choose to have a full course load of dance intensive studio classes, or include courses in dance studies and theory also.
 As with all PAA semester programs, you can also choose courses from the university’s offerings in other disciplines.
 You will stay in a single room in an on-campus house and will have the chance to meet students from all over the world.
-Our Site Director Anna will lead regular trips and excursions including an overnight trip to Edinburgh, Scotland (all included in the cost of the program), and will provide you with tickets to a variety of dance performances around London.
+Our Site Director Anna will lead regular trips and excursions including a visit to the Victoria and Albert Museum for a guided tour of the Theatre and Performance Collection, a day trip by train to Bath to see the Fashion Museum, Roman Baths, and Victoria Art Gallery, and a day trip by train to Stratford-Upon-Avon to visit Shakespeare’s birthplace and grave, tour backstage at the Royal Shakespeare Company (RSC) theatres, and attendance at an RSC performance.

 “I had no idea that study abroad opportunities for dance majors were available.
 PAA made this possible for me and I’m very grateful.
 I highly recommend every dance student to experience dance in a new culture and add a new perspective to their dance repertoire.”